When dealing with dog-to-dog aggression, it is important to listen to our dog.

 Create space or block the other dog.

-Another way to handle dog-to-dog aggression is to create space between our dog and the other dog.
-We do this by moving across the road or into a driveway, and waiting for the other dog to pass.
+We can do this by moving across the road or into a driveway, and waiting for the other dog to pass.

 We may also move our dog behind a barrier, for example a car.
 If there are no barriers available, we can try blocking the dog’s view with our body.